 SHE-CAN - An organization that empowers low-income young women from post-conflict countries to become leaders.
 There are currently 25 partner institutions in the SHE-CAN Scholarship Coalition, providing $15 million in scholarship funds since 2011.
 Muhlenberg provides one full scholarship per year to a SHE-CAN scholar who has been vetted through the organization’s application process.

-The Next Genius - A foundation that partners with US colleges and universities to offer full and partial scholarships to outstanding Indian high school students.
+The Next Genius - A foundation that partners with US colleges and universities to offer full and partial tuition scholarships to outstanding Indian high school students.
 Founded in 2014, Next Genius is the largest undergraduate abroad scholarship fund in India.
 The program and its partners have awarded over $18 million in scholarships to over 212 students.